-The CritterTrail Puzzle Playground is a multi-piece set that you can assemble into a climbing toy for your pet.
+The Kaytee Puzzle Playground is a multi-piece set that you can assemble into a climbing toy for your pet.
 You can change the assembly to create any configuration you want, and you can buy additional sets to make the playground as big as you like.
 The sets are a little difficult to put together, but customers say they are very sturdy once they're finished.

 Don't Over Do It